HerreraManuel/Group1/README.md

     The user can only ask for the metrics listed above.
 They are limited to C/C++ and Java files.
 They may only enter one URL at a time.
     Only git repositories will be assessed for the given choice of metrics.
+    CommentLine class will only be able to identify C/C++ and Java indications of comments.
 <a name="def"></a>
 ##### 1.3 Definitions
     Characters: Counts the number of characters in a given file.